 Netflix’s success is largely attributable to its potent model that plies the subscribers with a range of programmes to consume high-quality content whenever they want and as much as they please without the hassle of advertisements.

-So far, there are around a dozen series in the pipeline.
+So far, there’s around a dozen series in the pipeline.
 For India itself, Typewriter, being about the haunted house and a book centred on a group of young wannabe ghost-hunters is already in the line-up.
 Most consumers have already feasted their eyes upon Ghoul, Sacred Games and Selection Day.
 A film on the Indian Startup Ecosystem called Upstarts is poised to tingle the entrepreneurial bones of Indian dreamers.
 Many Bollywood stars like Madhuri Dixit, Priyanka Chopra and Anushka Sharma have joined in the league of creators to kickstart their filmmaking journey on Netflix.

 According to Fortune, Goldman Sachs projects that Netflix could be spending $22.5 billion per year on content by 2022.
 We believe a good percentage will be allocated to Indian projects considering how flourishingly popular the Netflix shows have become.